overminder/kitchen-sink/plt-and-algo/partial-eval/readings/PEaAPG.md

 - **Division** (the process of computing that is BTA, binding-time analysis)
   + Choosing the wrong division can cause PE to not terminate
   + The right division is not computable (or we solve halting problem)
-  + This chapter assumes that the same division is applicable to the whole input program
+  + This chapter assumes that the same division ("uniform") is applicable to the whole input program
   + A simple way is to repeatedly propagate dynamic values by looking at the static input program
 - **Transition Compression**